paulnguyen/cmpe172/labs/lab6/README.md

 ![insomnia-project](images/insomnia-project.png)

 The API Specification is as follows.
-Port this API into Spring REST and MySQL JPA and commit your work in a folder named:  spring-starbucks-api.
+Port this API into Spring REST and H2 Database JPA and commit your work in a folder named:  spring-starbucks-api.
 Test your API using Insomnia or Postman (modify the Insomnia/Postman as needed).

 The Starbucks API Specification is as follows: